dvidelabs/config/README.md

 different operating systems without branching by the use of a minimal set of symlinks.

-The basic idea is the use of the git `--work-tree` feature:
+The basic idea is the use of the git `--worktree` feature:

     REPO=$HOME/${CONFIG_REPO:-.config.repo}